 Physical therapy helps patients restore strength and mobility after a total knee replacement.
 It’s typically recommended that patients exercise for 20 to 30 minutes, 2 to 3 times a day, although the frequency will vary from patient to patient.
 Physical therapists will also likely recommend that patients walk for half an hour several times a day.

 Common strengthening exercises for knee replacements include quadriceps sets, straight leg raises, ankle pumps, knee straightening exercises, and knee bends.
 A physical therapist may also advise that a patient walk on a flat surface, likely with a walker or crutches at first.
 Later, the patient can advance to unassisted walking and stair climbing.

-The best total knee replacement recovery physical therapists in the San Francisco
+Meet with the best total knee replacement recovery physical therapists

 Luna’s physical therapists are experts when it comes to treating pain and increasing mobility in patients recovering from total knee replacement surgery.
 Our licensed PTs will work with you to create a physical therapy plan that helps you return to your daily activities safely and effectively, guiding you through exercises and stretches at a pace that’s designed for you.

 With Luna, patients can get knee replacement physical therapy at home, at the office, at the gym, or at the location of their choosing.
 It’s physical therapy, delivered.